 Step 4: Snaps And Swivels

 You might find it useful to attach a swivel directly to your line and attach the lure to the swivel.
-This can help to prevent your line from twisting and can be helpful when using lures that spin.
+This can help to prevent your line from twisting and can be helpful when using lures that spin to attract fish.

-Similarly, a snap can also be helpful if you plan to use a variety of lures, as this means you can change lures quickly and easily without having to repeatedly tie knots in your line, as the lures can attach directly to the snap or swivel.
+Similarly, a snap can also be helpful if you plan to use a variety of lures or split shots, as this means you can change lures quickly and easily without having to repeatedly tie knots in your line, as the lures can attach directly to the snap or three way swivel.

 Step 5: Start Fishing

-With your rod, reel, line and lure set up you should now be ready to hit the best fishing spots.
+With your rod, reel, line and lure set up you should now be ready to hit the best fishing spots and catch fish.

 Casting Off (Conclusion)